 Most of these 400 points are located along the twelve standard meridians and the eight extraordinary meridians.
 Also, there is a category of acupuncture points known as the extraordinary points.
 They are acupuncture points which stand on their own, not being part of any particular meridian.

 What is qi?
 How do the energy channels in the body work?
 Some may misunderstand acupuncture can trigger some kind of power in your body.
 Let us try to explain in a simple way: acupuncture can improve the flow of blood and oxygen in the blood vessels, which influences your health.

 How to choose an Acupuncturist?

-This is the most important question if you have never received an acupuncture treatment before.
+This is the most important question if you have never received acupuncture before.
 Some of the doctors do have a referral list of acupuncturists.
 You can also ask family and friends for recommendation.
-Many acupuncturists specialized in treating certain conditions.
+Many acupuncturists specialized for certain health conditions.
 You need to choose the right acupuncturist for your health condition.

 History of Acupuncture

 Acupuncture is one of the commonly used traditional Chinese medicine therapies.
 It has a clearly recorded history of about 2000 years.
 Some Chinese scholars believe that the practice of acupuncture began during the Stone Age when stone knives or sharp edged tools were used to puncture and drain abscesses.